Prajz/surdcalc/README.md

 #surdcalc

-This is a program to help you practice different operation using surds and simplifying them with some pythagoras questions too.
+This is a program to help you practice different operations on surds.
-Make sure you enter numbers only and make sure you read the start of it.
-You can access the calculator by running calc.py
+At the start there are some pythagoras questions which help simplifying followed by questions on adding and subtracting surds.

+Installation:
+To install this program, unzip the .py files

+Running the program:
+To run this program in Windows, Mac OS or Linux, open the Python files in a text editor that can run Python and run calc.py.